Richard III (play): Performance

-Adaptations and cultural references
+Adaptations

 Film

 Basil Rathbone played Richard III in the 1939 Universal horror film Tower of London, which was directed by Rowland V. Lee.
 The film was later remade by Roger Corman in 1962 with Vincent Price (who had played Clarence in Lee's film) in the lead role.
 While both films are influenced by the characterisation and structure of Shakespeare's play, neither includes any dialogue from it.

 The most famous player of the part in recent times was Laurence Olivier in his 1955 film version.
 Olivier's film incorporates a few scenes and speeches from Shakespeare's Henry VI, Part 3 and Cibber's rewrite of Shakespeare's play, but cuts entirely the characters of Queen Margaret and the Duchess of York, and Richard's soliloquy after seeing the ghosts of his victims.
 Olivier has Richard seduce Lady Anne while mourning over the corpse of her husband rather than her father-in-law as in the play.
 Olivier's rendition has been parodied by many comedians, including Peter Cook and Peter Sellers.
-Sellers, who had aspirations to do the role straight, appeared in a 1965 TV special on The Beatles' music by reciting "A Hard Day's Night" in the style of Olivier's Richard III.
+Sellers, who had aspirations to do the role straight, appeared in a 1965 TV special on the Beatles' music by reciting "A Hard Day's Night" in the style of Olivier's Richard III.
 The first episode of the BBC television comedy Blackadder in part parodies the Olivier film, visually (as in the crown motif), Peter Cook's performance as a benevolent Richard, and by mangling Shakespearean text ("Now is the summer of our sweet content made o'ercast winter by these Tudor clouds ...")